Bomba Estéreo is an Electro-Cumbia band from Bogotá, Colombia led by bass and keyboard player Simón Mejía and singer Liliana Saumet.

 Bomba Estéreo Awards

-Bomba Estéreo’s instant classic Soy Yo is nominated for a 2017 Latin Grammy Award for Best Short Form Music Video.
+Bomba Estéreo’s instant classic Soy Yo was nominated for a 2017 Latin Grammy Award for Best Short Form Music Video.

 Bomba Estéreo in New York City